AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 An architecture is a group of individually controllable LED fixtures that are placed in key spots around the [Foundry venue](https://foundrysu.com/).
 The Architecturals as a whole are primarly used during clubnights, gigs and corporate events for accented lighting.
-A prime example being the [St. Paddys](https://en.wikipedia.org/wiki/Saint_Patrick%27s_Day) [ TODO - Change to St. Patick ? ] Day clubnight in which they were set to a mix of green, white and orange colours.
+A prime example being the [St. Patick](https://en.wikipedia.org/wiki/Saint_Patrick%27s_Day) Day clubnight in which they were set to a mix of green, white and orange colours.

 For the purpose of this project, the Architecturals were split into groups based on their locations within the venue: